 português

-Prime-Generating Formula
+A Prime-Generating Formula

-For nn from 11 to 33, the empty product is equal to 11.
-Since 11 is not prime, we can multiply the value by
+For n=1,2,3n = 1, 2, 3, the product is empty and therefore equal to 11.
+Since 11 is not prime, we introduce a correction factor:

 z(n)=nP(n)n z(n)=\left\lceil\frac{n-P(n)}{n}\right\rceil